U.N. body urges G20 action on food prices, waste

 The annual World Water Week conference looks at how resources are used and the link between water and food security.

-Speaking to Reuters, da Silva said any coordination should involve avoiding unilateral export bans and encouraging substitution of foods, for instance the eating of beans in Latin American and of casava in Africa.
+Speaking to Reuters, da Silva said any coordination should involve avoiding unilateral export bans and encouraging substitution of foods, for instance the eating of beans in Latin American and of cassava in Africa.

 He noted that between 85 and 95 percent of the crops most affected by the price rises, wheat and corn, came from the G20.